If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 Grounding may be dates, narration of the 5 w’s, or something subtle.
 Without it, the reader floats, and, depending on tolerance for ambiguity, might get impatient and give up.
 Finding the right grounding details will, efficiently, let the reader know time and place:

-The T.V. in the dining room is never off.
-With three brothers and three sisters, there's usually Herman's Hermits and the Beatles playing on the third floor, and yelling from the second about the Baltimore Colts or Johnny Unitas, the greatest quarterback ever.
+The T.V. in the dining room is never off, and upstairs, the kids are listening to Herman's Hermits and the Beatles playing on the hi fi.
+Meanwhile from the t.v. you hear the announcer talking about the Baltimore Colts and Dad is cheering Johnny Unitas, the greatest quarterback ever.

 From the point of view of process, grounding is also important.
 By specifying place and time and the age of the characters–their educational status, their religious affiliation– you are also giving yourself more ideas for story.